Marketing Automation Definition

 Why use marketing automation?

 Primarily, companies should use marketing automation to find and nurture leads, close more deals, and maximize ROI.
-But marketing automation is important for a number of other related reasons as well.
+But automated marketing is important for a number of other related reasons as well.

 By using it, you can do all of the following: